ON-LINE PEER SUPPORT

 Do not delete any posts which have received a reply, as this can be unsettling for other Members.
-If posts need to be removed for security, privacy or other reasons, the Director or Administrative staff should be contacted and can assist members in the secure process.
+If posts need to be removed for reasons such as security or privacy, the Director or Administrative staff should be contacted and can assist members in the secure process.

 Disclosure of Personally Identifiable Information

 Do not reveal your identity.
 Your privacy and confidentiality are important.
 We strongly advise that you select a username completely unrelated to any other which you may already use elsewhere online or in real life.
 This is to help protect your privacy, as it is too easy to be linked to identifiable information, blog names or other places on the web or 3D life.
 Do not share your real name, address, city, telephone number, email or place of work to anyone in the isurvive.org community.
 Do not share specific details that would allow the reader to identify you, another person, place or specific instance of conduct.

 Do not post external links to website addresses on the forums or in chat.
 Since we can’t guarantee the appropriateness of content or information on other websites, any links or URLs posted will be removed.